 Think About Vitamins

 A healthy and nutritious diet supports a healthy immune system.
 Is your loved one getting all the nutrients they need to stay strong in their diet?
 If you’re not sure, it may be a good idea to talk with your doctor about a plan to CARE for them.
 Including more vegetables is always good, but you may need to add a multivitamin, so you know they’re receiving needed nutrients.
 V-8 juice and Boost includes many nutrients seniors need.
 You can slip Boost into a chocolate shake and no one will be the wiser.

 Ensuring a loved one has proper nutrition is important for their overall health.
 Including fresh fruits and veggies is a great starting point, but be sure to talk to your doctor about the best options for your family.
 CARE is always happy to help make sure your loved one is thriving and doing well.
 Contact us today to talk about options for your family.

 At CARE, we truly care deeply for your family, and we tailor our care to meet their specific needs.
 We help get them to their appointments, will run errands with or for them, and we are here to make sure they stay healthy.
-Contact us to discuss if our team can make a difference in the life of your family member.
+Call us at 1-800-798-6565 to learn more or visit https://careinc.com/contact-us to discuss if our team can make a difference in the life of your family member.

 You may also like these posts.

 The recipe for a long, healthy life includes two essential ingredients -- fresh air and sunshine.
 Filling your home with greenery brightens things up and filters the air for better breathing.
 Indoor houseplants help seniors breathe easier in summer and all year long.